This easy vegan buttermilk substitute can be made in less than 10 minutes and works great in a 1:1 ratio in place of regular buttermilk.

 This thick "buttermilk" is used in baked goods to help with a couple of different things.

-- Activating leavening agent like baking soda to make the dough rise properly.
+- Activating leavening agents like baking soda to make the dough rise properly.

 - It helps with the flavor; the acidic flavor helps cut down the sweet flavor of whatever you're making.
 Plus, everyone knows the distinct flavor of buttermilk makes; think homemade biscuits.